onzfonz/comp227/src/content/5/en/part5a.md

 If the login is successful, the form fields are emptied ***and*** the server response (including a *token* and the user details) is saved to the `user` field of the application's state.

-If the login fails or running the function `loginService.login` results in an error, the user is notified.
+If the login fails or function `loginService.login` throws an error, the user is notified.

 The user is not notified about a successful login in any way.
 Let's modify the application to show the login form only *if the user is not logged-in* so when `user === null`.